Lonely Planet review

 Ever since the Romans arrived in Bath, life in the city has revolved around the three geothermal springs that bubble up near the abbey.
-In typically ostentatious style, the Romans constructed a glorious complex of bathhouses above these thermal waters to take advantage of their natural temperature, which is a constant 46°C. Situated alongside an important temple dedicated to the healing goddess Sulis-Minerva, the baths are believed to have attracted tourists from right across the Empire, and now form one of the best-preserved ancient Roman spas in the world.
+In typically ostentatious style, the Romans constructed a glorious complex of bathhouses above these thermal waters to take advantage of their natural temperature, which emerge at a constant 46°C. Situated alongside an important temple dedicated to the healing goddess Sulis Minerva, the baths are believed to have attracted tourists from right across the Empire, and now form one of the best-preserved ancient Roman spas in the world.

 Even though the baths are off-limits to modern-day bathers, they remain a fascinating window into everyday Roman life, and unsurprisingly get very busy.
 You can usually avoid the worst crowds by buying tickets in advance online, visiting early on a midweek morning, and by avoiding July and August.
 Admission includes an audioguide in a choice of eight languages, featuring a special commentary by the bestselling author Bill Bryson.